FreeFem/FreeFem-doc/docs/documentation/Parallelization.md

 HIPS implements two solver classes which are the iteratives class (GMRES, PCG) and the Direct class.
 Concerning preconditionners, HIPS implements a type of multilevel ILU.
 For further informations on those preconditionners see the [HIPS documentation](http://hips.gforge.inria.fr/doc/hips_user.pdf).

-!!!question "Laplacian 3D solved with HIPS"
+!!!example "Laplacian 3D solved with HIPS"
 	Let us consider the 3D Laplacian example inside __`FreeFem++`__ package where after discretization we want to solve the linear equation with HIPS.

 	The following example is a Laplacian 3D using Hips as linear solver.
 We first load Hips solver at line 2.
 From line 7 to 18 we specify the parameters for the Hips solver and in line 82 we set these parameters in the linear solver.